kimushun1101/ubuntu-setup-scripts/README.md

 ### 2_set_git_config.sh

 To edit this file for git global setting.
-Replace user name and the email address infomation for you.
+Replace user name and the email address information for you.
 Then, run it.

 ### 3_install_ros2.sh